openssl/installer/windows-installer/README.md

 * /DSIGNPASS
   - Required if /DSIGN is provided
-  - Password strign to decrypt the pfx file
+  - Password string to decrypt the pfx file